rcl-ssl/docs/subscription/privacy.md

 - RCL SSL Portal
 - RCL SSL AutoRenew Function
-- RCL SSL DNS AutoRenew
+- RCL SSL API
-- RCL SSL HTTP AutoRenew
+- RCL SSL SDK

 We do this to find out things such as the number of visitors to the various parts of our site and to provide you with a better experience.